Saskatchewan vows to stop collecting Canada's carbon tax on heating

-On Thursday, Prime Minister Justin Trudeau said he would pause the carbon levy on heating oil for Atlantic Canada to help them counter cost-of-living increases.
+On Thursday, Prime Minister Justin Trudeau said he would pause the carbon levy on heating oil for Atlantic Canada to offset the high price of the fuel that is mainly used in the Maritime provinces and help them counter cost-of-living increases.

 Saskatchewan Premier Scott Moe said his province deserved the same treatment except in his province people use natural gas for heating, not oil.